omarmousa96103/omarmousa96103/README.md

 💞️ I’m looking to collaborate on cybersecurity projects, API fuzzing, or anything that involves making the digital world safer.

-📫 How to reach me: Feel free to connect with me through my GitHub profile or [insert your preferred contact method here].
+📫 How to reach me: Feel free to connect with me through my GitHub profile or email me @ [omarmousa96103@gmail.com]

 😄 Pronouns: He/Him